Credit: Raven Jackson

 To meet the demands of her book project, she plans to use her Writer’s Award to further and deepen her research from materials and archives housed at the Schomburg Center as well as the libraries at Harvard and Spelman College.
 She lives in New York City.

 Excerpt from "Age," The Offing, May 1, 2019.

-ill with I don't mean to be old, but Iknow for you and I can't
+I don't mean to be old, but I know

 his eve hang

 "This poem is an erasure of "Age Ain't Nothin' But A Number," written by a grown R. Kelly for a young Aaliyah to sing." - Charleen McClure